philseeley/pwemailtracker/PrivacyPolicy.md

 ## Privacy Policy

-The Android and iPhone apps do not collect user data.
+The Android and iPhone apps use the phone's location to generate the email text, but all data remains on the user's device.